 The Real Effects Of The Bank Lending Channel (with Gabriel Jimenez, Jose-Luis Peydro, and Jesus Saurina)

-Journal of Monetary Economics, forthcoming.
+Journal of Monetary Economics, November 2020.

 Finance and Business Cycles: The Credit-Driven Household Demand Channel (with Amir Sufi)